 WHY DAFFODIL FOLIAGE TURNS YELLOW

-Sugar also replenishes the bulb after flowering, which can take a toll on its reserves.
+Sugar also replenishes the bulb after flowering, which can take a heavy toll on its reserves.
 Healthy bulbs store energy not only to withstand winter, but also to develop strong roots, shoots, leaves and flowers.
 Premature leaf cutting deprives them of this vital source of energy.

 STRATEGIES FOR HIDING YELLOW LEAVES